 For each performance measure the State will use to assess compliance with the statutory assurance complete the following.
 Where possible, include numerator/denominator.

 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

+This sub-assurance is no longer required.

 Add another Performance measure (button to prompt another performance measure)